Stress can be work-related, school-related, home-related, or some combination of the three.

 - 55% of people in America feel stressed throughout the day.

-- 65% of Americans feel stressed about money, according to stress statistics in 2021.
+- 65% of Americans feel stressed about money.

 - Over half of people struggling with stress also suffer from fatigue.